mithi/react-philosophies/README.md

 </details>

-# 3. Performance tips
+# 💪 3.
+Performance tips

 > Premature optimization is the root of all evil

 ### TLDR
-1. Measure first with the React profiler
+1. If you think it’s slow, prove it with a benchmark.
+“In the face of ambiguity, refuse the temptation to guess.”
-3. Splitting code to bundles
+3. Split code to bundles
-4. `useMemo` for expensive calculations
+4. `useMemo` mostly just for expensive calculations
 5. `React.memo` for reducing re-renders
-6. Make sure your `useCallback` and `useMemo` is doing what you think it's doing (preventing rerendering)
+6. Make sure your `React.memo`, `useCallback` and `useMemo` is doing what you think it's doing (preventing rerendering)
 7. Window large lists (with React virtual or similar)
 8. Put `Context` as low as possible in your component tree. `Context` does not have to be global to your whole app.
 9. `Context` should be logically separated
 10. You can optimize `context` by separating the `state` and the `dispatch` function
 11. Stop punching yourself everytime you blink (fixing slow rerenders before fixing rerenders)

 # 4. Testing principles

 ### TLDR

-1. “In the face of ambiguity, refuse the temptation to guess.”, If you think it’s slow, prove it with a benchmark
+>  Write tests.
+Not too many.
+Mostly integration. - Guillermo Rauch‏ (creator of Socket.io)

-2. Your tests should resemble the way your software is used
+1. Your tests should always resemble the way your software is used
-3. Stop testing implementation details
+2. Stop testing implementation details
-4. If your tests don't make you confident that you didn't break anything, then they didn't do their (one and only) job
+3. If your tests don't make you confident that you didn't break anything, then they didn't do their (one and only) job
-5. For the front-end, You don't need 100% code coverage, about 70% is okay
+4. For the front-end, You don't need 100% code coverage, about 70% is okay
+5. You should very rarely have to change tests when you refactor code.

-# Low-hanging Fruit
+# 💪 5.
+Spotting a low-hanging Fruit
 Ask yourself do you really need it as a dependency?
 ```tsx
 ❌ BAD